S:5 Void Factory including 12 stellar-mass black holes and 12 neuron stars

 S:4 Void Factory Design and Operations

-Fourth Singularity void factories are built around a binary pair of closely interacting black holes, each of several planetary masses or larger.
-Rather than being of equal mass, one hole is significantly larger than the other and is circled by the smaller hole, which travels on a short period elliptical orbit.
-Surrounding both holes is a network of mass streams, which deliver raw materials, usually hydrogen, to both singularities.
-Both black holes are surrounded by accretion disks — the larger supporting a high energy plasma phase computronium array used for process control, the smaller feeding a Deep Well Industrial Zone.
+Fourth Singularity void factories are built around two or more closely interacting black holes, each of several planetary masses or larger.
+Rather than being of equal mass, one hole is significantly larger and is circled by the smaller hole or holes, each of which travels on a short period elliptical orbit.
+Surrounding the holes is a network of mass streams, which deliver raw materials, usually hydrogen, to the singularities.
+Each black hole is surrounded by an accretion disk — the larger supporting a high energy plasma phase computronium array used for process control, the smaller feeding a Deep Well Industrial Zone.

 Part of the hydrogen delivered to the Deep Well Industrial Zone is converted into magmatter, which is then used to construct a stabilization generator and control system for each newly manufactured void bubble.
 The rest is packaged for use as fuel to power the stabilization hardware, either directly via conversion reactors or by being imploded into a micro-singularity which then radiates energy to a collection sphere via Hawking decay.